COLUMBUS BY THE NUMBERS

 • The Ohio State University, whose annual research expenditures exceed $967 million.

-• The Research Institute at Nationwide Children’s Hospital, one of the fastest growing pediatric research centers in the United States.
-Nationwide Children’s currently ranks in the top ten based on NIH funding.
+• The Research Institute at Nationwide Children’s Hospital, one of the largest pediatric research centers in the United States and are ranked among the top 10 for National Institutes of Health funding among free-standing children’s hospitals.